 Statutory rape is a “wobbler” offense in California.
 This means that prosecutors can charge it as either a felony or a misdemeanor, depending on the circumstances.

 One of the key factors is the age difference between the defendant and the minor is one of the major factors determining how the crime is tried.
-If the defendant is 21 or older and the minor is under the age of 16, the penalties are likely to be most severe…and can include up to four (4) years in county jail.
+If the defendant is 21 or older and the minor is under the age of 16, the penalties are likely to be most severe.
+It can include up to four (4) years in county jail.

 Sex with a minor under 18 does not require you to register as a California sex offender.
 But it carries the possibility of civil penalties ranging from $2,000 to $25,000.